Taskmaster (TV series): Production

-Tasks are filmed with each contestant separately in a house in Chiswick, London.
+Most tasks are recorded with each contestant separately in a house in Chiswick, London.
 However, Alex Horne's initial plan was to carry out the tasks in the comedians' houses, saying in an interview: "I didn't realise how impractical that would be both in terms of cost – and their lives."
 Filming tasks takes roughly one day per contestant per episode, filming around eight tasks a day, with the days of filming spread out across several months.
 Before the studio filming, contestants are forbidden to discuss their tasks and are not shown any footage from the tasks, so that studio reactions are genuine.
+Studio filming, which includes the prize tasks and the live tasks, was located at the Clapham Grand theatre during the first series.
+This was changed to Fountain Studios for series 2 through 4, and again to Pinewood Studios from series 5–20, using a studio set resembling the interior of the Clapham Grand theatre that was used for the first series.
+From series 21, the show will move to Television Centre after the Pinewood studio discontinued all TV shows.

 Horne designs the tasks to avoid the need for any specialist equipment, so that "people at home [are] able to do the same things".
-Initially, they planned to have Horne show the right way to complete the task after showing the contestants' attempts, but this was abandoned as "it supposed there was a right way".
-He also notes that some tasks in the first series involved the general public, but later series avoided this in order to prevent coming across as a "prank show".
+Initially, they planned to have Horne show the right way to complete the task after showing the contestants' attempts, but this plan was abandoned as "it supposed there was a right way".
+Some tasks in the first series involved the general public, but later series avoided this in order to prevent coming across as a "prank show".
 Some tasks are vetoed by producers for pragmatic reasons, such as "paint the biggest thing red".
 Others do not turn out as expected, such as "burst all these bubbles [on a massive roll of bubble wrap] – fastest wins", which had been attempted in three different series but not shown in any of them, as "it always ends with people jumping on it for hours".

 When asked why he did not present the show, Horne has said that "that was never the plan [...]
 My role as sidekick is to be sneaky and you can run it from the sides in a really funny way."
-Horne and Greg Davies had never worked together before Taskmaster; Davies was chosen "because of his authority", Horne says in an interview.
-He adds that in the pilot, Davies acted as a "dictator figure cross with everyone", but his tone in the show is more relaxed, as "if someone doesn't do something well we really enjoy it so he can be himself".
+Horne and Greg Davies had never worked together before Taskmaster; According to Horne, Davies was chosen because of his authority, adding that that in the pilot, Davies acted as a "dictator figure cross with everyone", but his tone in the show is more relaxed, as "if someone doesn't do something well we really enjoy it so he can be himself".